stephensalim/APNEquipLabs/content/High Level Instruction/Monitoring Lab.md

 		```

 7. Enabled detailed monitoring in EC2 instance.
-8. Create a Cloudwatch Alarm to send an SNS notification to the Topic you created above, when the CPU Utilization is above 60% after 5 munites.
+8. Create a Cloudwatch Alarm to send an SNS notification to the Topic you created above, when the CPU Utilization is above 60% after 5 minutes.
-9. Wait 5 munites, and confirm you are recieveing the Alert.
+9. Wait 5 minutes, and confirm you are receiving the Alert.
 10. Confirm that the EC2 instance has pushed the /var/log/messages logs into CloudWatch Logs.
 11. Configure AWS Config to check if EC2 has "CostCenter" Tag associated to it.
 12. Confirm your EC2 instance is marked as non-compliant.